-In November 2020, Fury Gold commenced an ongoing 50,000m drill program at the Eau Claire project.
-The drill program consists of i) an expansion phase focused on expanding the current resource ("Expansion Program"); ii) an exploration phase designed to test targets along the 4.5km long deposit trend and iii) an exploration phase of drilling designed to test targets at the Percival prospect 14km east of the Eau Claire Deposit.
+In November 2020, Fury Gold commenced a two year diamond core drill program at the Eau Claire project, targeted to be approximately 50,000 metres ("m") of core drilling.
+The drill program consists of i) an expansion phase focused on the current resource ("Expansion Program"); ii) an exploration phase designed to test targets along the 4.5km long deposit trend and iii) an exploration phase of drilling designed to test targets at the Percival prospect 14km east of the Eau Claire Deposit.
 Approximately 35,000m of drilling was completed in 2021.
 Additionally, during the third quarter of 2021, the Company completed biogeochemical surveys on three grids targeting six priority regional exploration targets including the Percival, Serendipity and Agua Clara prospects ("Regional Program").

-The focus of the 2022 exploration campaign is on the Expansion and Regional Programs and will initially consist of approximately 15,000m of drilling, focusing on extending the resource along the southeast margin of the Eau Claire deposit, expanding the recent discovery at the Western Hinge target, and testing the Percival discovery.
+The focus of the 2022 exploration campaign has been on the Expansion and Regional Programs, with an emphasis on extending the resource along the southeast margin of the Eau Claire deposit, expanding the recent discovery at the Western Hinge target, and testing the Percival target.